sirech/homepage2/src/pages/articles/2021-01-16-setting-up-oauth-for-grafana-with-auth0/index.md

   - Terraform
   - Grafana
 draft: true
-description: "Set up secure acccess for Grafana based on OAuth thanks to Auth0, nicely provisioned with Terraform as Infrastructure as Code"
+description: "Set up secure access for Grafana based on OAuth thanks to Auth0, nicely provisioned with Terraform using Infrastructure as Code"
 image: ./images/dashboard.png

 ---